Ideas in Inference-time Scaling can Benefit Generative Pre-training Algorithms: Introduction

 \section{Introduction}

-Despite the significant advances in applications from generative pre-training of foundation models, algorithmic developments in this area have stagnated.
-The generative pre-training field is currently dominated by two paradigms, both popularized around 2020 --- autoregressive models for discrete signals~\citep{brown2020language} and diffusion models~\citep{ho2020denoising} for continuous signals.
-This stagnation has created a bottleneck over generative pre-training and led to more explorations in inference-time scaling~\citep{snell2024scaling,brown2024large,ma2025inference}.
+\paragraph{The false dichotomy.} Despite the significant advances in applications from generative pre-training of foundation models, algorithmic developments in this area have stagnated.
+The field is often described as being dominated by two paradigms, both popularized around 2020: autoregressive models for discrete signals~\citep{brown2020language} and diffusion models for continuous signals~\citep{ho2020denoising}.
+This description is useful historically, but it is conceptually misleading.
+Autoregressive generation and diffusion-style generation are both inference-time scalable algorithms.
+The former usually spends more compute by generating more tokens; the latter usually spends more compute by refining existing tokens or states.
+Therefore, the sharper dichotomy is not \textit{autoregressive versus diffusion}, but \textit{discrete tokens learned with cross-entropy versus continuous tokens learned with diffusion}.

-In this position paper, we argue that ideas in inference-time scaling can benefit generative pre-training algorithms.
-We consider two axes of inference-time scaling, sequence length and refinement steps, which apply to autoregressive models and diffusion models respectively.
-Based on this unified perspective, we believe that in order to develop novel and practical generative pre-training algorithms, one should (1) develop algorithms that scale \textit{efficiently} in the two axes during inference, and (2) design the inference algorithm before the training algorithm to optimally utilize the model capacity at inference time.
+\paragraph{Inference-time axes.} This position paper argues that ideas in inference-time scaling can benefit generative pre-training algorithms.
+We consider two axes of inference-time scaling: \textit{sequence expansion} and \textit{state refinement}.
+These axes are commonly associated with autoregressive models and diffusion models respectively, but they are not exclusive to either family.
+One can combine sequence expansion and state refinement, as in blockwise or hybrid methods, or ask whether a method that currently scales along one axis could be made efficient along the other.
+Based on this perspective, we believe that practical generative pre-training algorithms should (1) scale \textit{efficiently} along the relevant inference axes, and (2) design the inference algorithm before the training algorithm so that model capacity is used where it matters at inference time.

-We show that Inductive Moment Matching (IMM,~\citep{zhou2025inductive}) is a concrete example supporting these beliefs in the continuous space.
+\paragraph{A continuous-space example.} We use Inductive Moment Matching (IMM,~\citep{zhou2025inductive}), developed around the same time as this position, as an early concrete example supporting these beliefs in the continuous space.
 In particular, we examine the one-step iterative process of DDIM~\citep{song2020denoising,lipman2022flow,liu2022flow} and show that it has limited capacity with respect to the target timestep under the current denoising network design.
 This can be addressed by adding the target timestep to the inputs of the denoising network~\citep{kim2023consistency}.